cloudblue/connect-workflows/environment/s-c-running.md

 ## Description
 Once your environment is successfully deployed in the *Cloud* mode, the system assigns the *Running* status to this environment.
 In general, it is required to specify a git repository with your extension and a version tag for deploying such environments.
 Therefore, your extension will be available and will be running in the Cloud.

 The system will display performance stats (CPU, memory, and network) and task metrics (timing, processing, and total) for your *cloud* environment.
-Environment variables, tasks queues, and schedules can also be managed once this environment is assigned to the *Running* state,
+Environment variables, tasks queues, and schedules can also be managed once this environment is assigned to the *Running* state.

 Note that the system doesn't allow removing extensions on the CloudBlue Connect platform in case at least one of your environments has this status.